nanoporetech/ts-runtime-typecheck/README.md

 - Add: `inspectType` function to describe the type of a value
 - Fix: `makeNumber` no longer returns a number strings prefixed with a number
 - Change: Type error messages now use the more descriptive `inspectType` instead of `typeof` for erroneous values

+### 2.5.1

+- Change: Depreciate the fallback parameter for all TypeCasts
+- Documentation: Simplify the contents into primary headings only